The Amazing Race 5: Critical response

 The Amazing Race 5 received positive reviews.
 Maureen Ryan of the Chicago Tribune called this season a "breakout success".
 In 2016, this season was ranked 1st out of the first 27 seasons by the Rob Has a Podcast Amazing Race correspondents.
+Joe Reid of Decider called it "one of its most exciting and dramatically satisfying seasons to date."
 Kareem Gantt of Screen Rant called it "an otherwise near-perfect season."
 In 2021, Jane Andrews of Gossip Cop ranked this season as the show's 2nd best season.
 In 2022, Jason Shomer of Collider ranked this season among the show's top seven seasons.
 In 2022, Rhenn Taguiam of Game Rant ranked this season as the tenth-best season.
+In 2024, Taguiam's ranking was updated with this season becoming the fourth-best season.